-The counselors have earned qualifications such as licensed professional counselor, certified clinical trauma professional, master addiction counselor, national certified counselor, licensed clinical social worker and licensed marriage and family counselor.
+The counselors have earned qualifications such as a licensed professional counselor, certified clinical trauma professional, master addiction counselor, nationally certified counselor, licensed clinical social worker, and licensed marriage and family counselor.

 No matter their background, these counselors will work with you to design a care plan that meets your needs and goals.
 They can be trusted to provide the understanding care you need.
 These therapists draw from different modalities in their work including the following forms of therapy.

 - Dialectical Behavioral Therapy

 They have helped clients cope with and recover from many challenging situations including anxiety, depression, bipolar disorder, post-traumatic stress, sexual trauma, low self-esteem, grief and loss, major life changes, relationship issues, family conflicts, anger management, and career difficulties.

 The Challenge of Finding a Suitable Therapist in Albany